UOM-EEE-EEEN11202/notes-part2/docs/_build/html/_sources/chapters/week2/lab_b.rst.txt

+.. role:: console(code)
+   :language: console

 .. _lab_b:

 Lab B
 =====
-In Lab B we're going to start using Python, and will work some more on version control as introduced in :ref:`Lab A <lab_a>`.
+In Lab B we're going to start using Python.

-We'll focus on using Python in :ref:`Jupyter interactive mode <python_modes>` before moving on to :ref:`batch mode <python_modes>` in Lab X.

 Python is a very versatile language, there are lots of different ways of fundamentally doing the same thing.
 We're going to look at one particular way.

-If you've used similar, but different, approaches previously, VSCode as we introduce in this lab.
+In this lab we'll focus on using Python in :ref:`a Jupyter Notebook <python_modes>` before moving on to writing :console:`.py` files for the other Python labs in the course.

+If you've used Python before, but with a different approach - that's fine - there's more than one way of doing this.
+Nevertheless, follow along with the approach here to see what's new and different.

 The contents of Lab B are: